Get our latest updates and like our Facebook page. And get them straight to your inbox and enter your email address below.

 Just a quick note though that the performance of the funds in the past does not guarantee similar returns in the future.

 Types of investment funds

-As what has been discussed in variable universal life article, managed funds can be broadly sorted into three groups: equities, fixed income, and balanced.
+As what has been discussed in variable universal life article, managed funds can be broadly sorted into three groups: equities, fixed income such as bonds or money market, and balanced.
 Funds are also grouped in terms currency.
 AXA Philippines has peso and dollar funds.

 You may want to read more information on the pros and cons of managed funds, and then you can come back here after.

 Equities are into acquiring shares of companies which are traded in a stocks exchange.
 Their portfolio may include shares of Ayala, BDO, and SM for example, all of which are publicly listed companies on the Philippine Stocks Exchange.
 Because stocks rise and fall in value, equities are considered having the highest risk.
 They are fit for people who are aggressive in letting their money grow and who can wait for long term.

 Fixed income meanwhile hold assets that are relatively safer such as interest-bearing securities.
 Examples would be certificates of deposit, money market, treasury notes, and corporate or sovereign bonds.

 Balanced, as the name suggests, is a combination of fixed income and equities.
 They are somewhat in the middle in terms of risk because they contain both safe and aggressive assets.

 AXA Philippines has four peso-denominated equities funds, namely: